kurdin/console-remote/README.md

 ##Remote JavaScript <a href="http://console.re">Console.Re</a> connector script for advanced logging, debugging and testing

+#NEW VERSION RELEASED, UPDATE YOUR NODEJS AND CLI CLIENTS.

 Send log, debug or test information from any webpage, web mobile app or node.js server to remote logger.
 View output results on any device: tablet, phone or desktop in a separate browser window at http://console.re/project-channel-name.

 Connector script extends `console` object adding new methods for sending messages to remote logger with: